mattevs24/reyna/paper/paper.md

 training.

-Reyna is a Python package for solving second-order PDEs with non-negative characteristic form using the polygonal discontinuous Galerkin finite element method (DGFEM).
+Reyna is a Python package for solving second-order PDEs with non-negative characteristic form using the polytopal discontinuous Galerkin finite element method (DGFEM).
 It offers a flexible and approachable workflow while avoiding the complexity and steep learning curve of HPC-focused codebases.